It's a Small World: Song

 "Children of the World" was the working title of the attraction.
 Its soundtrack, composed by the Sherman Brothers, was originally supposed to feature the national anthems of every country represented throughout the ride; they were all played at once, resulting in cacophony.
 Walt conducted a walk-through of the attraction scale model with his staff songwriters Robert B. and Richard M. Sherman, saying, "I need one song that can be easily translated into many languages and be played as a round."
-The Sherman brothers then wrote "It's a Small World (After All)" in the wake of the 1962 Cuban Missile Crisis, which influenced the song's message of peace and brotherhood.
+The Sherman brothers then wrote "It's a Small World (After All)" in July 1963 in the wake of the 1962 Cuban Missile Crisis, which influenced the song's message of peace and brotherhood.
 When they first presented it to Walt, they played it as a slow ballad.
-Walt requested something more cheerful, so they increased the tempo and sang in counterpoint.
+Walt requested something more cheerful, so they increased the tempo to 120 beats per minute and sang in counterpoint.
 Walt was so delighted with the final result that he renamed the attraction "It's a Small World" after the song.
 Recordings of the song were first sold in October 1964.

 The Sherman Brothers originally wanted to donate all profits from "It's a Small World (After All)" to UNICEF, but Walt Disney dissuaded them from doing so, telling the brothers that the song would become popular.
 The Christian Science Monitor wrote of the song in 1967: "Visitors go away humming it as though they had made it up themselves."
 Robert B. Sherman's youngest son, Robert J. Sherman, has said that this song is the single most-performed and most-translated piece of music ever produced.
 In 2014, it was estimated that the song had played nearly 50 million times worldwide on the attractions alone, beating the radio and TV estimates for "You've Lost That Lovin' Feelin' and "Yesterday", which were believed to have been played at least eight and seven million times, respectively.
-On average, the song is played 1,200 times during a 16-hour operating day.
+On average, the song, at 48 seconds long, is played 1,200 times during a 16-hour operating day.

 A third verse celebrating the attraction's 45th anniversary was written and popularized, but not incorporated into the ride.
 In 2022, a 1964 recording of "It's a Small World (After All)" performed by the Disneyland Boys Choir was selected by the Library of Congress for preservation in the United States National Recording Registry as being "culturally, historically, or aesthetically significant".
 Shortly before his death, Richard Sherman composed a new verse to "It's a Small World".
 On November 27, 2024, Disney premiered it in a short film on ABC.
 On February 12, 2025, it was announced that the new verse would be added to the Disneyland version of the attraction starting on July 17, 2025, as part of Disneyland's 70th anniversary celebration and on July 7, 2025, it was announced that the Magic Kingdom version of the attraction would receive the new verse as well.